snkas/basic-sim/doc/application_udp_ping.md

 The UDP ping application is a simple type of application.
-It schedules pings, meaning "send from A to B pings at an interval I starting at time T for duration D".
+It schedules pings, meaning "send from A to B pings at an interval I starting at time T for duration D and wait afterwards W time to get the last replies".
 It saves the results of the pings into useful file formats.

 It encompasses the following files: